sjasthi/Python-DS-Data-Science/Assignments/python_ds_pathways_project_2026.md

 ## 25 Research Questions

-You must answer **all 25 questions** as part of your final project.
+You must answer a total of **16 questions** (25th question + another 15) as part of your final project.
 Use the combined class dataset (all 50 states) for your analysis.

 | # | Research Question |
 |---|---|